MediaComem/comem-archioweb/guides/api-documentation.md

 Your REST APIs should always be documented.
 Your users need to know:

-* The purpose of your API and each operation in it.
+- The purpose of your API and each operation in it.
-* What HTTP requests can be made, including which parameters can be sent in the URL path, URL query parameters, headers and the request body.
+- What HTTP requests can be made, including which parameters can be sent in the URL path, URL query parameters, headers and the request body.
 Parameter constraints, e.g. validations, should also be documented.
-* What HTTP responses they will receive, including the status code and headers the response may have, and what will be in the response body.
+- What HTTP responses they will receive, including the status code and headers the response may have, and what will be in the response body.

 They should know this by reading your documentation before ever having to test your API.
 This will greatly improve their experience and understanding.

-This guide suggests two ways to document a REST API: [OpenAPI/Swagger](#openapi) and [apiDoc](#apidoc).
-These are [not the only ways](#alternatives), but they are popular tools.
+We require that you document your API with [OpenAPI/Swagger](#openapi), the standard for documenting REST APIs.
+This is [not the only solution](#alternatives), but it is the standard and most popular tool for this purpose.

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->
 <!-- DON'T EDIT THIS SECTION, INSTEAD RE-RUN doctoc TO UPDATE -->